Why is diabetes a risk to your feet?

 Do not try to remove hard skin or corns yourself.
 Your podiatrist will provide treatment and advice where necessary.

-Do not use the over-the-counter corn remedies.
-They are not recommended for anyone with diabetes as they can be highly dangereous and can lead to new wounds and infections.
+Do not use over-the-counter corn or verruca remedies.
+They are not recommended for anyone with diabetes as they can damage healthy skin and can lead to new wounds and infections.

 Avoid high or low temperatures

 If your feet are cold, wear socks.
+As you may have reduced feeling in your feet, you may not be able to tell if things are too hot.
 Never sit with your feet in front of the fire to warm them up.
-Always remove hot water bottles or heating pads from your bed before getting in.
+Always remove hot water bottles or heating pads from your bed and check the bed before getting in.
+Always test the temperature of bath or shower water with your elbow before getting in or ask someone else to test it for you.

 A history of ulcers

 If you have had an ulcer before, or an amputation, you are at high risk of developing more ulcers.
-If you look after your feet carefully, wth the help of a podiatrists, you will reduce the risk of more problems.
+If you look after your feet carefully, with the help of a podiatrist, you will reduce the risk of more problems.

 Appointments

-It is important that you attend all of your appointments with the Foot Protection Team or speciaist podiatrist, as well as your other regular diabetes review appointments.
+It is important that you attend all of your appointments with the Foot Protection Team or specialist podiatrist, as well as your other regular diabetes reviews and eye screening appointments.
 This will reduce the risk of problems developing.

-Download our leaflet on High risk of non-healing wounds and amputation
+Download our leaflet on High risk of non-healing foot wounds and amputation